 Modern dentures provide great aesthetics and functionality and are one of the best tooth restoration options to replace missing teeth.
 Call West County Smile at (314)576-4462 to set up a consultation to learn more about the dentures provided by our skilled dentists.

 What are Dentures?

 Dentures are artificial teeth and gums that are designed to replace your missing natural teeth.
 They are removable prosthetic appliances that are created exclusively to enhance oral functionality and appearance.
 The artificial teeth are affixed to a plate sitting against your gum line or the roof of the mouth.
-Dentures are removable prostheses and match your existing teeth.
+Dentures are removable prostheses that match your existing teeth.
 Earlier, dentures were made using plastic or porcelain.
 But with an advancement in technology, dentures are made using other materials as well.
 Modern dentures are fabricated using hard resin.
 The prosthetic teeth are made from a dental-grade ceramic material that is highly customizable, strong, and durable.

 - If you have multiple missing teeth, dentures are the most convenient option to replace them.